 also configured by the current key fill.
 The output of the key combining

 logic of register Q is fed into an integrator that produces the actual

-KEY, which is then XOR-ed with the plaintext in order to obtain the
+KEY, which is then XOR-ed with the plaintext to obtain the

 ciphertext.
 The combining logic is extremely complex and was modified

 several times during the life cycle of the BID/610 (e.g. the